December 28, 2010

 Gems From the British Broadcasting Corporation

-nsmissions are taxed 145.50 pounds (about 235 US dollars) per year.
+So I’m a fan of the United Kingdom’s version of PBS.
+In the UK, households that have a television capable of receiving broadcast transmissions are taxed 145.50 pounds (about 235 US dollars) per year.
 This fee, along with various other private and public revenue streams, provides funding for the largest broadcaster in the world, employing about 23,000 staff members.
 Some of their episodes get more than 350 million viewers worldwide.
 There are typically no commercials or advertisements in the original broadcasts in the U.K. I’m going to go over some of the shows I have seen and enjoyed and give a brief review of each.
 All of the shows I am reviewing are available on Netflix (several are available for instant streaming view).
 I’ll give my impression of the programs (or programmes as they say across the pond) and hopefully some of my descriptions will make them sound interesting enough for you to check out yourself.

-Freeman as Dr. John Watson.
+First up is the one I have watched most recently, Sherlock, starring Benedict Cumberbatch (nice British name) as Sherlock Holmes and Martin Freeman as Dr. John Watson.
 It is a retelling of Sir Arthur Conan Doyle’s detective stories updated and set in contemporary times.
 The series is only three episodes, ninety minutes each, so really like a series of movies more than a show.
 Series one is out now on DVD/blu-ray and series two will broadcast in the UK sometime late in 2011, so I look for the U.S. DVD release to be around November of that year as well.
 The acting by the leads is nothing short of amazing, and part of that is the superb material they were given to work with by the writers.
 Martin Freeman as Dr. Watson proves that he really can act again after his less-than-stellar turn as Arthur Dent in The Hitchhiker’s Guide to the Galaxy.
 Fans of the original The Office will recognize him as Tim Canterbury, the show’s straight man.
 He plays Dr. Watson as a very capable and steely companion to Holmes.
 Technically speaking he’s the sidekick, but it really plays as more of a partnership.
 The real pleasure to watch is Cumberbatch’s scene-stealing performance as Holmes.
 Every move and mannerism exudes the confidence of a man who knows he’s the smartest guy in the room, no matter what room he’s in.
 On a side note, Freeman will be playing Bilbo Baggins in the upcoming 3-D epic, The Hobbit.

--runs on Netflix instant streaming.
+I have recently started watching Top Gear re-runs on Netflix instant streaming.
 It started life way back in 1977 as a conventional car magazine show.
 In 2002 it was relaunched/rebooted and developed into a humorous show in which the hosts bicker cordially about what car is the coolest that week and which one of them is the slowest driver or the most dithering Englishman.
 Now I’ve only seen a few episodes, but already I am a fan of the show.
 Not for the witty and insightful reviews on autos, but for the amazing chemistry these fellows on the show have with each other.
 Jeremy Clarkson, Richard Hammond, and James May (a.k.a.
 Capitan Slow) present cars, do stunts, make short films, and give each other a hard time.
 Then there is the anonymous professional test track driver they use known only as “The Stig.”

 Clarkson, James May, and last but not least, “The Stig”

-omes together to give a very satisfying show.
+Sounds simple, but when you watch it, it all comes together to give a very satisfying show.
 To me, the show is most of all funny, but it does have some excitement and “coolness” factor thrown in as well.
 For instance in the first show I watched, Capitan Slow took a Bugatti Veyron Super Sport to 417.6 kilometers per hour (259.48 miles per hour), the fastest a stock production car has ever been recorded to go.
 Reading this may not seem very exciting but watching it on the show actually was.
 The next episode I watched, the gents took a road trip from Miami to New Orleans.
 The catch was, they wanted to see if they could buy a car for what it would cost to rent one for two weeks, then sell the cars at their destination.
 So they bought cheap cars (under one thousand dollars each) and went on a road trip.
 The result was funny, touching, and at one point, quite scary.
 Redneck hillbillies were scary in Deliverance, and they are scary now.

 legal car with MSRP of 850,000 pounds or 1.7 million dollars)

-urgeon who happens to have developed haemophobia.
+In 2004, a programme called Doc Martin was released.
+The show stars Martin Clunes as a brilliant and highly successful London surgeon who happens to have developed haemophobia.
 So to avoid encounters with blood, he moves to a Cornish seaside village called Portwenn to be the towns General Practitioner.
 I am actually reluctant to include this show on this list because it definitely is not for everyone.
 It is a slow paced dramady that relies, at least in a small way, on the viewer’s ability to understand and enjoy the idiosyncrasies that come with being an Englishman.
 The location of the fictional town of Portwenn is actually Port Isaac, Cornwall, and it is beautiful.
 I don’t know if fishing towns like that really exist anymore or if they have modified it for the show, but it really is amazing.
 I don’t see how places that stunning aren’t overrun with residents…which would spoil some of the splendor.
 If you enjoy slow, occasionally funny, British drama with stunning seascape backdrops, this show is for you.
 If not, pretend you missed this last paragraph.

 “If you want to live, run!”